 Support and information groups on biotoxin illness

 Because biotoxin illness, also called toxic mold illness, acquired environmental illness, or chronic inflammatory response syndrome (CIRS) is a complex, chronic condition, it is incredibly useful for patients to participate in discussion groups with others who have similar health problems.
 Patients who suffer from biotoxin illness encounter new questions every single day.
-Many of them are overwhelming and urgent.
-Topics include, for example:

 Because so many of us are struggling health-wise, the easiest mode of communication with other patients is through online discussion groups.
 Many of these groups are on Facebook.
 There are numerous groups that are relevant, some for people with CIRS/toxic mold illness, and others for related illnesses, including Lyme disease, Epstein-Barr virus, chemical sensitivity, and others.
 Below are listed some of the biotoxin illness groups.

-Toxic Mold, CIRS and Lyme Disease Support Group (large membership)
+Toxic Mold, CIRS and Lyme Disease Support Group

 Local and regional groups